Grass.io Honest Review + Real Payment Proof: Is It Really Possible to Earn Big Passively?

 Which Devices Support Grass?

-Grass is currently available on Windows, Mac, and Linux computers—both desktop and laptop.
-These are called desktop nodes, and they offer the highest rewards.
+Grass is currently available on Windows, Mac, and Linux computers — both desktop and laptop.
+These are called desktop nodes.

-Grass also has a mobile app for Solana mobile devices, and it’s working on launching its app for Android and iOS soon.
+Grass also has a mobile app for Android and Solana mobile devices.
+The Android app offers the highest rewards.
+It’s working on launching its app for iOS soon.

-In addition to the desktop app, Grass offers two Chrome browser extensions:
+In addition to the desktop and mobile app, Grass offers two Chrome browser extensions:

 - Lite Node Extension – Easy to install from the Chrome Web Store.